andresmunozit/industrial-monitor-api/README.md

 # Industrial Monitor API
 This is a REST API to monitor industrial equipment.
 It's being developed using Node.js, ES6/ESNext, Express, Passport, Jest, MongoDB, Mongoose, Docker, Docker Compose, etc.

+# Current Status
+This application is under development.

 ## Api Reference
 This section describes the endpoints of the API: